Tennessee Capital Gains Tax: What Homeowners & Investors MUST Know for 2026

 Tennessee Capital Gains Tax Rules

-Think about that for a second – a state that lets you keep every penny of your investment appreciation at the state level?
-It’s a pretty big deal.
+Honestly, that’s a pretty big deal – a state where you get to keep every penny of your investment gains at the state level?
+Yeah, that’s something worth paying attention to.

-For instance, a client from Chattanooga sold her investment property in early 2025 and was pleasantly surprised to find that, at the state level, she owed nothing.
-However, it’s essential to remain vigilant about federal tax obligations, as the IRS still expects its share.
+I had a client in Chattanooga who sold her investment property in late 2025, and she was genuinely shocked when she realized that at the state level, she owed nothing.
+However, it’s essential to stay on top of federal tax obligations – the IRS still wants its cut.

 Estimate Your Federal Capital Gains Tax (as a TN Resident)